akueisara/design-patterns/README.md

 # design-patterns
-Assigments for the course of Design Patterns by University of Alberta on Coursera
+Assignments for the course of Design Patterns by University of Alberta on Coursera